snuq/VSEQF/Readme.md

 * 0.9

    Split QuickTitling off into its own addon

    Cleaned up variables

-   Improved child sequence auto-select: handle selections are now duplicated as well Parenting is now stored in a sequence variable of .parent Rewrote continuous modal operator to hopefully fix incorrect detections of add/cut/resize/move Now uses addon preferences to enable or disable features (list, fades and parenting) Edit panel displays fade in/out
+   Improved child sequence auto-select: handle selections are now duplicated as well

+   Parenting is now stored in a sequence variable of .parent

+   Rewrote continuous modal operator to hopefully fix incorrect detections of add/cut/resize/move

+   Now uses addon preferences to enable or disable features (list, fades and parenting)

+   Edit panel displays fade in/out

-   Parenting panel is simplified and merged into the edit panel Improved crossfade adding
+   Parenting panel is simplified and merged into the edit panel

+   Improved crossfade adding

-   Added Quickproxy to automatically enable proxies on imported sequences Added Quickmarkers to add markers to the timeline with a preset name Rewrote the continuous function AGAIN, to now be a handler - this means movement/resizing of child clips is now in real-time, and fades are continuously updated.
+   Added Quickproxy to automatically enable proxies on imported sequences

+   Added Quickmarkers to add markers to the timeline with a preset name

+   Rewrote the continuous function AGAIN, to now be a handler - this means movement/resizing of child clips is now in real-time, and fades are continuously updated.
 Also, switching scenes shouldn't have any adverse affect on the script.

    New variables added to sequence strips to help track changes: .last_frame_final_start, .last_frame_start, .last_frame_final_duration, .last_select, and .new

-   Child sequences can now be automatically deleted when deleting a parent Renaming a clip should now fix the relationships QuickRipple implemented to enable timeline ripple-style editing, still new and buggy Improved performance by only checking sequences in current editing scope (not checking sequences inside meta strips if not in that meta strip)
+   Child sequences can now be automatically deleted when deleting a parent

+   Renaming a clip should now fix the relationships

+   QuickRipple implemented to enable timeline ripple-style editing, still new and buggy

+   Improved performance by only checking sequences in current editing scope (not checking sequences inside meta strips if not in that meta strip)

 * 0.91

    Added QuickBatchRender to automatically separately render out sequences.
 Still in beta, needs testing.

    Fixed custom zooms freaking out ripple mode

    Added option to correct the active strip when cutting (if you cut with mouse on the right, active strip remains on left even tho right is selected)

    Updated panel layouts a bit

-   Fixed ripple thinking meta-ed strips are deleted Ripple delete now moves the cursor with moved strips Ripple delete should now preserve strip channels when possible Child strips now try to follow vertical movement of parent strips, but still get pushed out of the way by other strips Fixed zoom presets being wrong sometimes
+   Fixed ripple thinking meta-ed strips are deleted

+   Ripple delete now moves the cursor with moved strips

+   Ripple delete should now preserve strip channels when possible

+   Child strips now try to follow vertical movement of parent strips, but still get pushed out of the way by other strips

+   Fixed zoom presets being wrong sometimes

-   Moved some settings around to streamline panels a bit Fixed QuickList time index display
+   Moved some settings around to streamline panels a bit

+   Fixed QuickList time index display

 * 0.92

-   Added QuickTags for adding metadata text tags to strips Reworked QuickList interface
+   Added QuickTags for adding metadata text tags to strips

+   Reworked QuickList interface

    Added reverse sorting in QuickList

-   Added ability to switch strip with previous/next in QuickList Revamped QuickMarkers UI, also adding a marker over a current marker will now rename the current marker Added QuickCuts, a panel and menu for specialized cutting operations and easy timeline adjustments More code cleanup and documentation of functions and classes Reworked frame skipping, can now play in reverse when active, and should work better with slow playback
+   Added ability to switch strip with previous/next in QuickList

+   Revamped QuickMarkers UI, also adding a marker over a current marker will now rename the current marker

+   Added QuickCuts, a panel and menu for specialized cutting operations and easy timeline adjustments

+   More code cleanup and documentation of functions and classes

+   Reworked frame skipping, can now play in reverse when active, and should work better with slow playback

-* 0.93
+0.93

-   Added seconds offset and seconds position display to edit panel Added 'compact' edit strip panel, displays more information in a smaller space than the original.
+   * Added seconds offset and seconds position display to edit panel
+   * Added 'compact' edit strip panel, displays more information in a smaller space than the original
-   Added categories to panels
+   * Added categories to panels
-   Implemented new function wrappers, many features should now be more reliable, and new small features are added
+   * Implemented new function wrappers, many features should now be more reliable, and new small features are added
       * New 'Grab' operator - parenting and ripple features are reliable now, press 'Alt' to toggle ripple mode
       * New 'Select' operator - can now right-click-drag multiple files
       * New 'Cut' operator - parenting and ripple is now properly handled
       * New 'Delete' operator - can ripple delete, and can remove children, New ripple delete shortcut - Alt-Delete and Alt-X
       * New 'Meta Make' operator - automatically adds child strips to new metastrip
       * New strip importer operator - has some new features and will auto-parent and auto-generate proxies

-   Replaced the sequencer Strip and Add menus so they can use the custom operators, also new option to simplify strip menu by removing some items
+   * Replaced the sequencer Strip and Add menus so they can use the custom operators, also new option to simplify strip menu by removing some items
-   New ripple cut shortcuts - Alt-K will ripple trim the strip based on which side the mouse is on Minimized continuous function handler, only needs to detect new strips and renames now Implemented graphic display of fades and parent/child relationships of the active strip Cursor following is back, works properly at all zoom levels now!
+   * New ripple cut shortcuts - Alt-K will ripple trim the strip based on which side the mouse is on
+   * Minimized continuous function handler, only needs to detect new strips and renames now
+   * Implemented graphic display of fades and parent/child relationships of the active strip
+   * Cursor following is back, works properly at all zoom levels now!
-   Implemented Quick3Point - a basic 3point editing workflow, import from the file browser to the clip editor, then to the sequencer.
+   * Implemented Quick3Point - a basic 3point editing workflow, import from the file browser to the clip editor, then to the sequencer.
-   Auto-Set Timeline Operator - move strips up to frame 1, set timeline start to frame 1, set timeline end to last frame of last strip
+   * Auto-Set Timeline Operator - move strips up to frame 1, set timeline start to frame 1, set timeline end to last frame of last strip
-   The new cut operator now fixes effect sequence chains - it will duplicate single input effects (such as speed control) to the newly cut sequence, and it will fix crossfades that should be applied to the right cut sequence.
+   * The new cut operator now fixes effect sequence chains - it will duplicate single input effects (such as speed control) to the newly cut sequence, and it will fix crossfades that should be applied to the right cut sequence.
 See https://developer.blender.org/T50877 for more info on the bug.
-   Now can save and recall zoom levels in the vse.
+   * Now can save and recall zoom levels in the vse.
 No way to do vertical (channel) zooms yet tho...
-   Right-click context menu option added, hold right click to activate it.
+   * Right-click context menu option added, hold right click to activate it.
 Options will differ depending on what is clicked on - cursor, sequence, sequence handles, markers, empty area